You Should Lunge To Prevent Back Pain

 Why should we lunge to relieve the pain?

-How can exercise for your leg muscles benefit your spine?
+How exercise for your leg muscles can help your spine?

 Shouldn’t I exercise my back instead of my legs?